ISO 37001:2016 As per the Corruption Perception Index, 2015 (initiated by the internationally a...

 The International Organization for Standardization (ISO) has introduced the ISO 13485 that is an international standard that sets down the rules and regulations for a quality management system (QMS) for manufacturers of medical devices and also for such organizations that support manufacturers of medical devices.
-The medical industry is a critical industry – ISO 13485, that pertains to design and manufacture of medical devices is an assurance to the end user or the customer that the medical device is free from danger and the quality of the product is reliable for use.
+The medical industry is a critical industry – ISO 13485, which pertains to the design and manufacture of medical devices is an assurance to the end-user or the customer that the medical device is free from danger and the quality of the product is reliable for use.
 Let’s read the requirements for ISO Certification for Medical Devices.

 Once the products and processes that need to be monitored, measured and improved have been identified by the organization, it needs to set down SMART objectives (Specific, Measurable, Agreed, Realistic and Time-based).